 |HB46||GOVERNMENT FUNDS (SPRAGUE R) To modify the qualifications regarding notes eligible for investment of county inactive moneys and money in the public library fund.|

-| ||Current Status: ||3/28/2017 - House Financial Institutions, Housing and Urban Development, (Second Hearing)|
+| ||Current Status: ||4/25/2017 - REPORTED OUT, House Financial Institutions, Housing and Urban Development, (Third Hearing)|

 |HB49||OPERATING BUDGET (SMITH R) Creates FY 2018-2019 main operating budget.|

 | ||Current Status: ||5/4/2017 - Senate Finance Health and Medicaid Subcommittee, (Fourth Hearing)|

 |HB53||PUBLIC EMPLOYEES-MEMBER DUES (BECKER J) To remove any requirement under the Public Employees Collective Bargaining Law that public employees join or pay dues to any employee organization, to prohibit public employers from requiring public employees to join or pay dues to any employee organization, to prohibit an employee organization from being required to represent public employees who are not members of the employee organization, and to make an appropriation.|

 | ||Current Status: ||2/14/2017 - Referred to Committee House Finance|

 |HB54||STATE REVENUE OBLIGATIONS (BLESSING III L) To authorize the Treasurer of State to issue revenue obligations of the state for the purpose of making loans to qualifying public entities for their acquisition of permanent improvements through the Treasurer of State's purchase of public obligations of those qualifying entities.|